-Durnstein is one of the adorable small towns you’ll pass if you’re on a cruise down the Danube, but it’s worth stopping off to see in its entirety.
-There is a medieval castle looming over the river dating back at least to the 10th century, and the center is full of beautiful buildings from across all sorts of architectural styles.
+Durnstein is one of the adorable small towns you’ll pass if you’re on a cruise down the Danube, but it’s worth stopping off to see it in its entirety.
+There is a medieval castle looming over the river, dating back at least to the 10th century, and the center of town is full of beautiful buildings from across all sorts of architectural styles.
 Also worth noting is that Durnstein is right in the middle of an important Austrian wine-growing region, so you’ll be able to check out some of the wine that Austria is known for.
 The most famous varieties are dry white wines, particularly the Gruner Veltliner.

 While the area of Bad Gastein has been inhabited and used for things like gold mining for over a millennium, it came into fashion as a spa town in the late 19th century because of its hot springs.
 Kings, queens, chancellors and tsars all enjoyed the healing powers of Bad Gastein.
 To please the royal guests, the city was built up in the grandiose Belle Époque style, which you can still see in the buildings.
-You can still visit the baths here to get the spa treatments that monarchs enjoyed more than a century ago, or you can come in the winter to enjoy skiing and plenty of other winter sports.
+You visit the baths today to get the spa treatments that monarchs enjoyed more than a century ago, or you can come in the winter to enjoy skiing and plenty of other winter sports.

 You know a city’s going to be pretty when it calls itself the ‘Sun Town’ – which is exactly what Lienz is.
 It’s in the Tyrol province of Austria, so it’s very close to the country’s southern border with Italy.
-People have been living here since the Bronze Age about 4000 years ago, and in that time, the land has changed hands many times.
-Throughout the ages, it’s been part of the Roman Empire, the Hapsburg Monarchy, and Nazi Germany.
+People have been living here since the Bronze Age about 4,000 years ago, and in that time, the land has changed hands many times.
+Throughout the ages, it’s been part of the Roman Empire, the Hapsburg Monarchy and Nazi Germany.
 When you go to see it now, you can see architecture from across the ages that complements the natural beauty of the mountains and green landscapes that surround it.